dshatwell23/cap5516-hw3-nuclei-instance-segmentation/README.md

 # NuInsSeg MobileSAM LoRA Pipeline

-This workspace now contains a repo-local training and evaluation pipeline for fine-tuning MobileSAM with LoRA on NuInsSeg.
+This repo contains the training and evaluation pipeline for fine-tuning MobileSAM with LoRA on NuInsSeg.

 ## Design Choices
 - Training target: binary nuclei foreground derived from `label masks modify > 0`.